Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Conclusions and further directions

 \section{Conclusions and further directions}

 Cluster analysis of structured data opens up interesting research prospects.
 This fact is widely known and used in applications where the data themselves share some common structure, and thus clustering techniques are a key tool in functional data analysis.
 More recently, the underlying structures of the data have increased in complexity, leading, for example, to consider probability distributions as data, and to use innovative metrics, such as earth-mover or Wasserstein distances.
-This configuration has been\\

-used in cluster analysis, for example, in \cite{Barrio}, from a classical perspective, but also including new perspectives: meta-analysis of procedures, aggregation facilities....
+This configuration has been used in cluster analysis, for example, in \cite{Barrio}, from a classical perspective, but also including new perspectives: meta-analysis of procedures, aggregation facilities....
 Nevertheless, to the best of our knowledge, this is the first occasion in which a clustering procedure is used as a selection (of an intermediate model) step in an estimation problem.
-Our proposal allows improvements in the estimation process and, arguably, often a gain in the interpretability of the estimation thanks to the chosen framework: Classification through the Gaussian Mixture Model.
+Our proposal allows improvements in the estimation process and, arguably, often a gain in the interpretability of the estimation thanks to the chosen framework: Classification through the Gaussian Mixture Model. \\

 The presented methodology enhances the so-called parsimonious model leading to the inclusion of intermediate models.
 They are linked to geometrical considerations on the ellipsoids associated to the covariance matrices of the underlying populations that compose the mixture.
 These considerations are precisely the essence of the parsimonious model.
 The intermediate models arise from clustering covariance matrices, considered as structured data, and using a similarity measure based in the likelihood.
 The consideration of clustering these objects through other similarities could be appropriate looking for tools for different goals.
 In particular, we emphasize on the possibility of clustering based on metrics like the Bures-Wasserstein distance.
 The role played here by the BIC would have to be tested in the corresponding configurations or, alternatively, replaced by appropriate penalties for choosing between other hierarchical models.
+Feasibility of the proposal is an essential requirement for a serious essay of a statistical tool.
+The algorithms considered in the paper are simple adaptations of Classification Expectation Maximization algorithm, but we think that they could be still improved.
+We will pursuit on this challenge, looking also for feasible computations for similarities associated to new pre-established objectives.\\